2010 United States House of Representatives elections in Illinois: District 7

 The 7th district included Oak Park and parts of Chicago and Maywood.
-The district's population was 54 percent black, 31 percent white, 8 percent Hispanic and 5 percent Asian (see Race and ethnicity in the United States Census); 83 percent were high school graduates and 38 percent had received a bachelor's degree or higher.
+The district's population was 54 percent black, 31 percent white, 8 percent Hispanic and 5 percent Asian (see Race and ethnicity in the United States census); 83 percent were high school graduates and 38 percent had received a bachelor's degree or higher.
 Its median income was $51,179.
 In the 2008 presidential election the district gave 88 percent of its vote to Democratic nominee Barack Obama and 12 percent to Republican nominee John McCain.

 Democrat Danny K. Davis, who took office in 1997, was the incumbent.
 Davis was re-elected in 2008 with 85 percent of the vote.
 Davis said in July 2009 that he would run for the presidency of the Cook County Board of Commissioners; however, later that month Davis said he was prepared to seek re-election to Congress instead; and in November 2009 Davis announced he would seek re-election.

 In 2010 Davis's opponent in the general election was Republican nominee Mark Weiman, a dentist.
 Clarence Clemons, who has worked with Mayor of Chicago Eugene Sawyer and state representative Shirley Jones, ran as an independent candidate.
 James Ascot, a businessman and real estate agent; Sharon Denise Dixon, a member of the Chicago City Council; and Darlena Williams-Burnett, the chief deputy for the Cook County Recorder of Deeds, also sought the Democratic nomination.
 State representative Annazette Collins; Chicago City Council member Robert Fioretti; pastor Marshall Hatch; and Rickey Hendon, a member of the Illinois Senate, filed to run in the Democratic primary, but abandoned their campaigns following Davis's announcement that he would seek re-election.

 Davis raised $593,861 and spent $864,982.
 Ascot raised $57,653 and spent the same amount.
 Dixon raised $35,533 and spent $22,979.
 Williams-Burnett raised $96,437 and spent $95,712.
 Hatch raised $20,218 and spent $12,683.

-Prior to the election FiveThirtyEights forecast gave Davis a 100 percent chance of winning, and projected that he would receive 78 percent of the vote to Weiman's 19 percent.
 On election day Davis was re-elected with 82 percent of the vote to Weiman's 16 percent.
 Davis was again re-elected in 2012, 2014, 2016 and 2018.